 Developing a responsive and educated workforce for the region and state has always been a key component of the Metropolitan College model.

 Metropolitan College continues to partner with Jefferson Community and Technical College through the CREW Career Center.
 CREW (Connecting Resources, Education and Workforce) provides comprehensive career development services for all Metropolitan College and Jefferson Community and Technical College students and alumni.
-MC Student Development Counselors, through individual counseling as well as on-line resources, provide a variety of services to assist students in clearly articulating academic and career goals as well as in developing customized action plans to strengthen skills and obtain related experience.
+MC Student Success Counselors, through individual counseling as well as on-line resources, provide a variety of services to assist students in clearly articulating academic and career goals as well as in developing customized action plans to strengthen skills and obtain related experience.

 Career and Academic Program Plan (CAPP)